 When Should I apply for a Visitor Visa for Europe?

 It is best for you, to submit your Schengen Visitor Visa application 4 to 6 weeks prior to your planned trip, in order to give enough time to the embassy to process your visa.
-The earliest you can apply is three months prior to your trip, and the latest is 15 days before you travel to your destination in the Schengen Area.
+The earliest you can apply is six months prior to your trip, and the latest is 15 days before you travel to your destination in the Schengen Area.

 Collect the required documents